-g) The Board may authorize a maximum of four Public-Private Agreement procurements per year prior to the year 2022.
-If more than four applications are received in a single year during such time, the Public-Private Project Review Subcommittee and Capital Projects Advisory Review Board May Review Board shall make reasonable efforts to balance the types of projects recommended for approval pursuant to subsection (b).
-The Capital Projects Advisory Review Board may establish processes, forms, guidelines, and deadlines for submitting and reviewing applications to promote fairness and avoid unnecessary expense.
+- f) The Public Body must submit annual project reports to the Project Review Committee addressing the operation and financial performance of the Public-Private Facility and Public-Private Agreement, and the project's compliance and deviation from the Project Report submitted in the Public Body's application.
+The annual reports shall be submitted annually during construction and the first five years of operation of the Public-Private Facility. - g) The Board may authorize a maximum of four Public-Private Agreement procurements per year between prior to the the years of 2017 and 20221.
+If more than four applications are received in a single year during such time, the Subcommittee and Board shall make reasonable efforts to balance the types of projects recommended for approval pursuant to subsection (b).
+The Capital Projects Advisory Review Board may establish processes and deadlines for submitting and reviewing applications to promote fairness and avoid unnecessary expense.
 The Capital Projects Advisory Review Board may additionally impose reporting requirements regarding project performance, and may propose to the Legislature modifications to improve the procurement and implementation of Public-Private Agreements.